Last revised August 2024

 Permanent appointments to leadership posts are critical to the health of the campus.
 For the following appointments, the qualifications of each proposed appointee and the procedures used in the search leading to the nominee must be reviewed by the Provost before a formal offer is issued:

-• all appointments requiring direct approval of the BoT also require prior approval of the Provost, or in the case of units reporting to the Chancellor, prior approval of the Chancellor or designee.
+- all appointments requiring direct approval of the Board of Trustees also require prior approval of the Provost, or in the case of units reporting to the Chancellor, prior approval of the Chancellor or designee.

-All unit executive officer appointments must include an administrative increment in order to comply with BoT policy.
+All unit executive officer appointments must include an administrative increment in order to comply with Board of Trustees policy.
 (See “Required Prior Approvals for Executive Officer Appointments” in Provost’s Communication #2.)

 Certain administrative appointments internal to a budgeted unit do not require the Provost’s review except as required to satisfy the two-level principle; however, appointments not requiring prior approval of the Provost remain subject to guidelines and procedures of the Office for Access & Equity.